agelmore/agelmore.github.io/_posts/2015-3-30-Bowtieassembly.md

 94.04% overall alignment rate
 ~~~~

 Pretty good assembly I'd say!
-I'm going to run it through the single copy core genes analysis to see if it's a single genome...
+I'm going to run it through the single copy core genes analysis to see if it's a single genome.
+(In a [new blog post](), this one is getting long)

 ###Blast